Do you often find yourself clenching and grinding your teeth in stressful situations? Do you wake up with jaw pain or a headache?

 Treating Teeth Clenching and Grinding

 Dr. Wainwright offers oral appliances as a treatment option for bruxism.
-They act like mouth guards and can be worn at night to protect teeth and keep them from grinding together.
+They act like mouthguards but you wear them mostly at night to protect teeth and keep them from grinding together.
 Oral appliances can fit over your upper or lower teeth to take the pressure off of the jaw.

 Patients who have broken or damaged teeth from severe teeth clenching and grinding can benefit from receiving a dental crown.
 This restorative treatment also protects teeth from further wear and tear by covering them like a cap.
 Dental crowns are also custom-made to blend in with natural teeth.